Patreon Feed Widget for Website. No-code - Poper

 Connect your Patreon creator account

-Sign in via Patreon's official OAuth flow.
-The connection takes 30 seconds and is fully revocable from your Patreon settings any time.
+Connect your Patreon account through Patreon's official authorization flow.
+The connection takes about 30 seconds and is revocable from your Patreon settings any time.

 Poper widget builder showing Patreon search input resolving Acme Studio to patreon.com/acmestudio with 1,247 patrons, Top 100 Creator badge, and a coral Connect button